Borrus-sudo/awesome-stack/README.md

 # TO-DO

-- Create a card from the svgs
+- Create a card from the SVG
-- Look for better caching/storing options for the SVG as analyzing the repo is a bit time consuming.
 - Acquiring a GitHub API key